AliMagdy100/Covid19_Analysis_And_ETL_Using_Azure_Data_Factory/README.md

 ## Data Ingestion

-Data is ingested from Azure Blob Storage and from HTTP connector into Azure Gen2 Data Lake storage account in its raw form, which represents the **bronze** layer of our architecture.
+Data is ingested from Azure Blob Storage and from HTTP connector into Azure Gen2 Data Lake storage account in its raw form, which represents the **Bronze** layer of our architecture.

 ### 1-Population Data Ingestion
 ![Population Data Ingestion](https://github.com/AliMagdy100/Covid19_Analysis_Using_Azure_Data_Factory/assets/87953057/404a7656-64e0-4707-ae40-adffeb960447)